Disease Progression Modelling#

 The snowstorm of data available to clinicians defies qualitative evaluation; the heterogeneity of data types complicates integration through traditional statistical methods; and the large datasets becoming available remain far from the big-data sizes necessary for fully data-driven machine-learning approaches.
 Data-driven DPM strikes a balance between imposed knowledge of disease features and patterns learned from data.

-Nowadays there are a suite of DPMs available, with a variety of features and requirements, that are capable of answering a vast array of clinical and research questions — often limited only by the data you have available.
-For a detailed review of key concepts in the development (and progression) of DPM, see (Oxtoby and Alexander, “Imaging plus X…”, Curr Opin Neurol 2017).
+Nowadays there are a suite of DPMs available (see this book chapter), with a variety of features and requirements, that are capable of answering a vast array of clinical and research questions — often limited only by the data you have available.
+For a detailed review of key concepts in the development (and progression) of DPM, see (Oxtoby and Alexander, “Imaging plus X…”, Curr Opin Neurol 2017) and (Young/Oxtoby, et al., and Alexander, “…thinking outside the black box”, Nat Rev Neurosci 2024).

 DPM has been empowered by the increasing availability of large medical datasets, particularly in neurodegenerative diseases like Alzheimer’s, and the field is indebted to the volunteers who willingly provide their data for research.